vorcigernix/engineeringroles/README.md

-This repo contains a list of Engineering titles, roles, and associated responsibilities:
+This repo contains a list of Socialbakers Engineering titles, roles, and associated responsibilities, also known as The Ladder:

 ### [Developers](developers/developers_path.md)